joshuahwfwEE/HLS_ATP/README.md

  in some case we may need to increasing the task interval latency, it can be achieved by simply adding some buffer in the loop.
  ![alt text](https://github.com/joshuahwfwEE/HLS_ATP/blob/main/addbufinloop.png?raw=true)

+ the difference of above 2 result is the task interval,
+ result 1 update output once in each loop
+ result 2 update multiple times during a loop (the period of updating the output is 9,500ns), and then assert idle and then restart the loop (idle period is 540,500ns)

    if we use more resource to implement this circult: